end2endzone/ShellAnything/UserManual.md

 #### arguments attribute: ####

 The `arguments` attribute defines the launching command line parameters sent to the application specified in the `path` attribute.
+The attribute is optional.

 For example, the following launche `notepad.exe` and open the `License.txt` document :
 ```xml